sictweb/bti425-2020/graded-work/assign2.md

 In the professors' [example solution](https://pam-2019-a2app.herokuapp.com), the cart template layout is configured as a Bootstrap row.
 The left side (list of matching courses for the student) is 7 Bootstrap grid columns wide (`col-md-7`), and the right side area that holds the grid and the list is 5 grid columns wide (`col-md-5`).
 (Yours does NOT have to look identical, but it should show enough to be informative and useful.)

+> The professors' example solution puts the left side list in a scrollable container.
+How?
+> It's inside a `div`, with the height determined using the new `vh` (viewport height unit), and setting the y-axis overflow to auto.

 The left side list is rendered from the "courses matched" array.

 How did the example solution get the day name?